 Local anesthetics (LAs) are drugs that block the sensation of pain in the region where they are administered.
 LAs act by reversibly blocking the sodium channels of nerve fibers, thereby inhibiting the conduction of nerve impulses.
 Nerve fibers that carry pain sensation have the smallest diameter and are the first to be blocked by LAs.
 Loss of motor function and sensation of touch and pressure follow, depending on the duration of action and dose of the LA used.
 LAs can be infiltrated into skin/subcutaneous tissues to achieve or into the epidural/subarachnoid space to achieve regional anesthesia (e.g., , ).
 Some LAs (lidocaine, prilocaine, tetracaine) are effective on topical application and are used before minor invasive procedures (venipuncture, bladder catheterization, endoscopy/laryngoscopy).
 LAs are divided into two groups based on their chemical structure.
 The amide group (lidocaine, prilocaine, mepivacaine, etc.) is safer and, hence, more commonly used in clinical practice.
-The ester group (procaine, tetracaine) has a higher risk of causing allergic reactions or systemic toxicity and is, therefore, reserved for patients with known allergies to drugs of the amide group.
-Overdose or inadvertent injection of an LA into a blood vessel can cause systemic toxicity, which mainly affects the CNS (tinnitus, seizures, etc.) and the CVS (bradycardia, arrhythmias, etc.).
+The ester group (procaine, tetracaine) has a higher risk of causing allergic reactions or systemic toxicity and is therefore reserved for patients with known allergies to drugs of the amide group.
+Local anesthetic systemic toxicity may result from intravascular injection or administration of LA that exceeds the maximum recommended local anesthetic dose.
+Toxicity may affect the CNS (e.g., tinnitus, seizures) or cardiovascular system (e.g., arrhythmias, cardiac arrest).

 Amide LAs (e.g., lidocaine, bupivacaine) contain an "i" in their name preceding “-caine.”
 Ester LAs do not.